Strobesstrobes

 3. Authorization testing: BOLA and BFLA across multiple accounts and roles.

-4. Exploitation: injection, mass assignment, logic abuse, resource exhaustion.
+4. Exploitation: injection, mass assignment, logic abuse, resource exhaustion, chaining.

-5. Reporting: map each finding to an OWASP API category with reproduction steps.
+5. Reporting: map each finding to an OWASP API category with CVSS and reproduction.

 Five-phase API pentest methodology